wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/9-summary.md

 - Threat protection and analytics

 Windows Virtual Desktop offers significant benefits to businesses.
-One of the key benefits is the flexibility to scale up or down by using the scaling tool built with Azure Automation and Azure Logic App that automatically scales session host VMs in your Windows Virtual Desktop environment.
+One of the key benefits is the flexibility to scale up or down by using the scaling tool built with Azure Automation and Azure Logic Apps.
+This tool automatically scales session host VMs in your Windows Virtual Desktop environment.
 Windows Virtual Desktop also helps to increase security, create an infrastructure, and reduce labor costs.

 ## Learn more

-You can learn more by reviewing the following documents.
+You can learn more by reviewing the following resources:

 - [What is Windows Virtual Desktop?](https://docs.microsoft.com/azure/virtual-desktop/overview?azure-portal=true)